Absolute profinite rigidity, direct products, and finite presentability: Constructing Grothendieck Pairs in Products of Central Extensions of Hyperbolic Groups

 The theory of relatively hyperbolic groups was outlined by Gromov \cite{gro} and developed by Farb \cite{Farb}, Bowditch \cite{bow} and others.
 Roughly speaking, a group is hyperbolic relative to a system of peripheral subgroups if it acts in a controlled manner on a Gromov-hyperbolic metric space with conjugates of the peripheral subgroups as isotropy subgroups.
 The only examples that we shall need to consider are (i) hyperbolic groups, in which case the system of peripheral subgroups is trivial, and (ii) non-trivial free products $G_1\ast G_2$, in which case the system of peripheral subgroups is $\{G_1,G_2\}$.

 Theorem 1.4 of \cite{AMO}, which is an application of Theorem 2.4 from \cite{Osin}, states that every pair of properly relatively hyperbolic groups has a common quotient that is properly relatively hyperbolic, with control on the peripheral subgroups.
-Theorem \ref{t:osin} is a special case of this, with some adornments that are implicit in \cite{AMO}: torsion is not discussed in \cite{AMO} but Theorem 2.4(5) of \cite{Osin} controls the elements of finite order in the common quotient $Q$; our assertion about centres is not discussed in \cite{Osin} or \cite{AMO}, but it follows easily from (3), (4) and the fact that $Q$, being relatively hyperbolic, has finite centre, hence each element of the centre must be conjugate into a copy of $H_i$ or $G$, and these have trivial centre.
-The hypothesis that $G$ has trivial centre is needed only for this argument, and it can be removed by passing from $G$ to its quotient modulo its maximal finite normal subgroup.
+Theorem \ref{t:osin} is a special case of this, with some adornments that are implicit in \cite{AMO}.
+We are grateful to Daniel Groves for a discussion of this result and references.